-Summary of assumed values for uncertain parameters in the EPPA and coupled chemistry/climate models in the sensitivity analysis
+Summary of assumed values for uncertain parameters in the EPPA and coupled chemistry/ climate models in the sensitivity analysis.

-Output Effect on output variable
+Output Variable Effect on Output Variable

-variable Lower Ref.
-Higher
+EPPA Lower Ref Higher

-EPPA

-Labor prod. (%/yr) ^a Emissions (2100) 0.8, 1.6 1,2 1.25, 2.50
+Labor Prod. (%/yr) Emissions (2100) 0.8, 1.6 1,2 1.25, 2.50

 AEEI (%/yr) 1.4 0.75 0.25

 Non-C backstop (¢/Kwh) 10 15 22.5

-Chemistry/climate
+Chemistry/Climate Lower Ref Higher

-Land C uptake ^b B (GtC/yr) Temp.
+Land C Uptake B (GtC/yr) Temp.
 (2100) 1.1 2.1 3.1

-Ocean diff. coef. ^c (multiplier) 10 2 0.4
+Ocean Diff.
+Coef. (multiplier) 10 2 0.4

-Aerosol opt. dep. ^d (multiplier) 2 1 0.5
+Aerosol Opt.
+Dep.4 (multiplier) 2 1 0.5

-Sensitivity ^e (°C) 2.0 2.5 3.5
+Sensitivity (°C) 2.0 2.5 3.5

-^a End point (2100) labor productivity rates are shown, with rate for OECD and EEX given first and other regions given second.

-^b Carbon uptake by the terrestrial biosphere and oceanic diffusion coefficients are not independent choices.
-Faster oceanic CO_2 uptake caused by larger diffusion coefficients must be accompanied by lower terrestrial CO_2 uptake to fit current CO_2 observations.

-^c Standard oceanic vertical diffusion coefficients (Table III) are multiplied by the given factor for heat and 1.5 times the given factor for carbon in each case.
-Fast oceanic heat and CO_2 uptake which result from higher diffusion coefficients combine to lower rate of warming and vice-versa.

-^d Calculated optical depths (direct plus indirect) are multiplied by the given factor to account for uncertainty in predicted aerosol concentrations, optical properties, and cloud nucleation effects.
-Aerosol optical depth significantly affects temperature and sea level when this factor exceeds unity but not when this factor is less than unity.

-$^{\rm e}$ Defined as difference in global average surface temperature between equilibrium climates for current and doubled CO2 levels and strongly dependent on model cloud treatment.
+- End point (2100) labor productivity rates are shown, with rate for OECD and EEX given first and other regions given second. - Carbon uptake by the terrestrial biosphere and oceanic diffusion coefficients are not independent choices.
+Faster oceanic CO2 uptake caused by larger diffusion coefficients must be accompanied by lower terrestrial CO2 uptake to fit current CO2 observations. - Standard oceanic vertical diffusion coefficients (Table III) are multiplied by the given factor for heat and 1.5 times the given factor for carbon in each case.
+Fast oceanic heat and CO2 uptake which result from higher diffusion coefficients combine to lower rate of warming and vice-versa. - Calculated optical depths (direct plus indirect) are multiplied by the given factor to account for uncertainty in predicted aerosol concentrations, optical properties, and cloud nucleation effects.
+Aerosol optical depth significantly affects temperature and sea level when this factor exceeds unity but not when this factor is less than unity. - Defined as difference in global average surface temperature between equilibrium climates for current and doubled CO2 levels and strongly dependent on model cloud treatment.

-the other.
+the setting of one determines the level of the other.
 This condition holds despite the fact that the two phenomena are not obviously linked in a physical or biological sense.
 Also, although no formal uncertainty analysis is attempted here, an effort is made to seek a rough comparability of the uncertainties attributed to each of the three stages in the sensitivity analysis (emissions, aerosol forcing combined with ocean diffusion, and climate sensitivity, as shown in Figure 23).
-For each stage, parameter values for the 'higher' and 'lower' cases were chosen such that, in the subjective judgments of the modelers, for given inputs there is roughly only one chance in three of the output from that particular stage lying outside the H-L range.
+For each stage, parameter values for the "higher" and "lower" cases were chosen such that, in the subjective judgments of the modelers, for given inputs there is roughly only one chance in three of the output from that particular stage lying outside the H-L range.
 The procedure is approximate, but it helps insure plausible choices for the input parameters.